Skip to main content

 Questions About Credit Card Privacy Cases

-If you have received a receipt from a restaurant, retailer, or other vendor, and you think that it had improper or sensitive financial details printed on it, your rights may have been violated and may aulify to file a FACTA class action lawsuit.
-If successful with the lawsuit, you could obtain compensation, even if no identity theft has occurred.
-Individuals who take legal action against vendors who printed too much information on their receipts may be able to collect between $100 and $1000.
+If you have received a receipt from a restaurant, retailer, or other vendor and you think that it had improper or sensitive financial details printed on it or that your information was taken during an online credit card transaction, your rights may have been violated and you may qualify to file a class action lawsuit.

 Individuals who serve as lead plaintiffs in a FACTA class action lawsuit may be able to collect an incentive award for as much as $20,000.